wilzbach/docs.asyncy.com/storyscript/README.md

 Single-quoted strings are literal.
 You may even use interpolation in object keys.
 :::

-Multiline strings are allowed in Storyscript.
+Multi-line strings are allowed in Storyscript.
 Lines are joined by a single space unless they end with a backslash.
 Indentation is ignored.